gazconroy/digital-comma/_posts/2021-03-04-open-api-3-documentation-tools-oss-projects.md

 # What if you are willing to 'splash the cash'

-The commercial realm often offers far more than the free options: code generation, extended documentation tools, integration with Git repositories, advanced Open API editing, multi-user collaboration, mocking servers and so on.
+The commercial realm often offers far more than the free options: code generation, extended documentation tools, integration with Git repositories, version control, advanced Open API editing, multi-user collaboration, mocking servers and so on.
 The standouts for me being:

 - **[Stoplight](https://stoplight.io/welcome)** - for its unparalleled Open API editor and intelligent integration with Git repositories
 - **[SwaggerHub](https://app.swaggerhub.com/)** - for its integrated tooling (SmartBear/SwaggerHub is Open API central, after all)